What is Mobile Threat Defense (MTD)?

 When technologies are new, it can take a while before everyone agrees on the same language.
 Mobile security has gone by many names – Gartner goes for Mobile Threat Defense (MTD), IDC calls it Mobile Threat Management (MTM) while others prefer Mobile Threat Prevention (MTP).
 Regardless of the exact terminology, these solutions are all concerned with the same thing doing the same thing: securing mobile devices.

 Importantly, as businesses have equipped employees with the latest devices, there has been a growing need to ensure they are protected from an increasingly sophisticated threat landscape.

-In the 2017 Gartner Market Guide for Mobile Threat Defense Solutions it was estimated that the number of organizations adopting a mobile security tool would triple from 2017 to 2020.
-IDC published similar sentiments in its MarketScape for MTM, stating that enterprises are adopting mobile security having decided that EMM and native sandboxing on mobile operating systems (OSs) are not enough to meet overall mobile threat management needs
+In the 2018 Gartner Market Guide for Mobile Threat Defense Solutions it was estimated that 30% of organizations will have MTD in place by 2020, an increase from less than 10% in 2018..
+IDC published similar sentiments in its MarketScape for MTM, stating that enterprises are adopting mobile security having decided that EMM and native sandboxing on mobile operating systems (OSs) are not enough to meet overall mobile threat management needs.

 What does Mobile Threat Defense protect against?